ceph/ceph/doc/ceph-volume/lvm/prepare.rst

    ceph-volume lvm prepare --filestore --dmcrypt --data <data block device> --journal <journal block device>

-Both the journal and the data block device can take three forms:
+The data block device and the journal can each take one of three forms:

 * a physical block device
 * a partition on a physical block device